Southern Downs Draft Planning Scheme Review - Stage 2

 • Learn how to lodge a submission for consideration in the final Scheme.

-Have Your Say - Submit Your Feedback
+Have Your Say - Submit Your Feedback (Submissions Closed)

-• Be received between Monday 28 July 2025 and Friday 19 September 2025.
+Valid submissions were accepted between Monday 28 July 2025 and Friday 19 September 2025.

 For More Information - Contact Council